 Personal: We discover the power of our own stories, and the ways our stories have been shaped by the land as well as our cultures, economies, religious traditions, political systems, and personal and collective histories.

 Interpersonal: We discover the transformative power of our stories by sharing our stories with others, and inviting others to share their stories with us, paying special attention to peoples and creatures whose stories have been silenced.

-Faith Community: We discover common interests and the public dimensions of our stories through organized, focused listening seasons within and between our communities.
+Community: We discover common interests and the public dimensions of our stories through organized, focused listening seasons within and between our communities.

 Public Sphere: We discover our collective power by sharing our stories in the public arena to develop as community leaders and advance human and environmental justice.

 4) MENTOR One Another: Consciously draw out the gifts, wisdom and life-giving power of others, and share our own, by mentoring and being mentored.